olshevski/compose-safe-args/README.md

 You must declare routes inside an interface.
 The name of the interface is arbitrary.
 As it declares navigation actions, a good choice for the name may be `RouteActions` or similar one.

 Inside the interface you declare methods starting with `to` prefix and returning `String`.
-Names of methods minus `to` prefix will become names of routes.
+The names of methods minus `to` prefix will become the names of routes.
 For example, `fun toMainScreen(): String` will be interpreted as `MainScreen` route.

 Every method may contain parameters of **supported types** `Boolean`, `Byte`, `Short`, `Int`, `Long`, `Float`, `Double` or `String`.
 They all *may be nullable*.